When spring turns a corner, Japan transforms into a wonderland of blushing hues, with countless places to view the fleeting beauty of cherry blossoms.

 This traditional custom brings the young and old together for a week to enjoy cherry blossoms’ transient nature and fleeting beauty.

-Cherry blossoms can be found all over the world, but nowhere else celebrates the coming of spring, quite like Japan.
+Cherry blossoms can be found worldwide, but nowhere else celebrates spring coming, quite like Japan.
 With more than 600 species of cherry trees, from white to dark pink, Japan makes the most of these exquisite flowers with hanami.

 What is Hanami?